Annamayya9/Car-Detection-with-YOLO/README.md

 ### 6. Test YOLO on images
 Load and execute YOLO on your image dataset.
 Et voila!

-## Usage
-1. Install the data_model folder.
-2. Download the pre-trained YOLO weights and place them in the weights directory.
-3. Execute the steps mentioned above for filtering boxes, non-max suppression, and evaluation.

 ## Acknowledgments
 Special thanks to the YOLO project for providing a powerful and efficient object detection model.